-- Our Individual Provision Maps are a planning, teaching and reviewing tool which enables us to focus on particular areas of development for pupils with special educational needs.
+- Our IEPs (hereafter referred to as SEN Support Plans (SSP) are a planning, teaching and reviewing tool which enables us to focus on particular areas of development for pupils with special educational needs.
 They are seen as working documents which can be constantly refined and amended. - They will only record that which is additional to or different from the differentiated curriculum plan which is in place as part of provision for all children.
-Provisions address the underlying reasons why a pupil is having difficulty with learning they will not simply be "more literacy" or "more maths". - Everyone involved in the implementation of an Individual Provision Map will have access to these documents and we will endeavour that all pupils have an understanding of and have "ownership" of their map. - Our Provision Maps will be based on informed assessment and will include the input of outside agencies, - They will be monitored every half term (6-8 weeks) with a termly parent review. - Pupils will be involved with the setting of short-term targets in their Individual Provision Maps.
-This will also be done in consultation with parents, relevant professionals and colleagues.
-Our Individual Provision Maps will specify how often the provisions will be made and what successful progress towards achieving them will look like (SMART Target).
+Targets will address the underlying reasons why a pupil is having difficulty with learning they will not simply be "more literacy" or "more maths". - Everyone involved in the implementation of an SSP will have access to these documents and we will endeavour that all pupils have an understanding of and "ownership of the targets". - Our SSPs will be based on informed assessment and will include the input of outside agencies, - They will be monitored every half term (6-8 weeks) with a termly parent review. - Pupils will be involved with the setting of short-term targets, together in consultation with parents, relevant professionals and colleagues.
+Our SSDs will specify how often the target(s) will be covered